TrellixVulnTeam/chroot_tasker_ZFSF/README.rst

 .. code:: sh

-   $ sudo $(which tasker) create <IMAGE_URL> "<COMMANDS>" 8935 # This is the PID of the new process.
+   $ sudo $(which tasker) create <IMAGE_URL> "<COMMANDS>" 8935 # This is the ID of the new task.

 ``tasker`` downloads the image from the given ``<IMAGE_URL>`` into the current working directory.
 Also in the directory, the image is untarred to create a "filesystem".